miso-lims/walkthroughs/2-0-samples.md

 1. On the _Samples_ page, enter your project name in the search box.
 1. Click one of the sample you previously selected.
 1. In the _QCs_ table, the Qubit results should now appear in the QCs table.

+## 4.2 Adding Bulk Sample QCs

+1. Select the samples you wish to edit:
+  * If you are continuing from the end of section **3.4** do not navigate away from the page.
+At the top left of the table after saving samples, click the _Add QCs_ button.
+Continue to step 2.
+Otherwise, select samples using the following:
+  1. On the _Samples_ page, enter your project name in the search box.
+  1. Check the boxes for the stock samples that you created in section 3.2.
+  1. Click _Add QCs_ at the top left of the table.
+1. Enter `1` QC per sample and click _Add_.
+1. _Date_: enter today's date
+1. _Type_: `Qubit`
+1. _Result_: `33`
+1. Click _Save_.

 <a name="boxes" href="#" id="toplink">top</a>